Klortho/jatsdoc/JatsAdaptation.md

       be using the same directory docs regardless of the docset
     - Figure out (ask Sebastian or Dr. Hazins) the proper way to pass in the docset parameter from thor to the jqapi.rb config file.
+    - Replace the favicon
+    - When you dynamically load a new entry, the jqapi code changes the page title, adding the "- jQAPI" suffix.
+This needs to be customizable.
+      (See entry.js.coffee, lines 18-19)

 ## dtdanalyzer branch